HarshXTrisha/vote-verify-hackathon/README.md

 ## Overview
 Jan Saarthi empowers voters with clean, verifiable, and comparable candidate data.
 It turns complex affidavits into a modern, mobile-friendly experience with AI summaries and rich visualizations.
+##The Problem: A Crisis of Trust

+In August 2025, the national conversation was dominated by the "vote chori" (vote theft) controversy, exposing what the Supreme Court has called a "trust deficit" in our electoral process.
+Voters are caught between high-profile political allegations and complex, scattered data, making it nearly impossible to form an independent, fact-based opinion. **This is not a political problem; it's an information problem.**

 Built for the IIMB BBA(DBE) Vibecoding Hackathon (Independence Day Edition) under the theme: "Digital Independence - Innovating for a Better Tomorrow."